 - Behavioral Science (typically psychology or sociology)

-- Statistics - Stats 95 or equivalent* if taken at another university or community college
+- Statistics - STAT 95 or equivalent* if taken at another university or community college

 (*Health Statistics is not considered an equivalent course.)

 - Speech-Language Pathology Courses - EDSP 102, 110, 111, 112, 113, 120, 124, 161, 162, and 177* (Speech-Language Practicum)

 - Audiology Courses - EDAU 115, 170, 172, and 177* (Audiology Practicum)

 - A Child Development Course (preferably taken before Junior year) - Choose ONE course